A Guide for Reflection During Marriage Decision Making

 1. I am willing to submit to a spouse.

-Christian marriage models the submission of the Trinity – unity born out of diversity through the vehicle of preferring the other.
+Christian marriage models the submission of the Trinity–unity born out of diversity through the pattern of preferring the other.

 Ephesians 5:21, “Submitting yourselves one to another in the fear of God.”